-Now that we’ve learned about the different macromolecules our bodies need and use, let’s return to our the questions we asked at the beginning of the chapter about healthy diets:
+Now that we’ve learned about the different macromolecules our bodies need and use, let’s return to our the questions we asked at the beginning of the modules about healthy diets:

 Think about It

 - Is it even possible for a person to cut all carbs out of his or her diet?

 - Is it actually healthy to remove an entire class of molecules from the diet?

 - Fats and cholesterol are strictly bad—right?